-Cape Verde: Guide to Exotic Island Hops is written by Well Mammen Nielsen.
+Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Explore Cape Verde's island gems

-500 kilometers from West Africa coast a lying horseshoe emerges Islands up in the Atlantichavet.
+500 kilometers from West Africa coast a lying horseshoe emerges Islands up into the Atlantic Ocean.
 Here lies the island state of Cape Verde.

-The Cape Verde Islands are formed by volcanoes, but they are very different and there is something for every traveler.
-From the flat, sandy and dry Sal, Boa Vista and Maio, the volcanic island of Fogo, the hilly and lush Santo Antaõ, São Vicente and Santiago to the pristine São Nicolau and Brava.
+The Cape Verdean islands were formed by volcanoes, but they are very diverse and there is something for every traveler.
+From the flat, sandy and dry Sal, Boa Vista and Maio, the volcanic island of Fogo, the hilly and lush islands of Santo Antaõ, São Vicente and Santiago to the untouched São Nicolau and Brava.

-Not sure which island to choose?
-So here is a guide to the Cape Verde Islands.
+If you are unsure which island to choose, here is a guide to the Cape Verde Islands.

 Sal Island - sun, beach and surfing